soniah/awsenv/README.md

 This will automatically download, compile and install the app; putting an `awsenv` executable in your `$GOPATH/bin`.

-Otherwise, download a binary from the [releases page](https://github.com/soniah/awsenv/releases/latest) and place it in your
+Otherwise, download the [lastest binary](https://github.com/soniah/awsenv/releases/latest) from the releases page and place it in your $PATH (or on Debian-like machines you can just do `sudo dpkg -i downloaded.deb`).
-$PATH.

 # usage